In previous blogs, we showed how businesses were benefiting from Power BI in ways that were not possible previously.

 Besides enabling a myriad of visualizations out of the box, Power BI has a library of custom visualizations users can draw upon.
 This highlights another strength of Power BI: the large and growing user community that contributes to the ongoing innovation centered on Power BI as it evolves.

-Power BI accommodates a wide spectrum of users, enabling novice users to work at a basic level, while enabling more sophisticated users to work within the Power BI Desktop to employ formulas and perform complex calculations and analyses.
+Power BI accommodates a wide spectrum of users, enabling novice users to work at a basic level while enabling more sophisticated users to work within the Power BI Desktop to employ formulas and perform complex calculations and analyses.

 Power BI enables small and mid-size organizations to gain the advantages of advanced analytics that were beyond their scope in the past.
-This includes visualizing predictive analytics that can employed using Power BI linked to Microsoft Azure Machine Learning.
+This includes visualizing predictive analytics that can be employed using Power BI linked to Microsoft Azure Machine Learning.

 Predictive analytics can be used to optimize marketing and sales initiatives, such as predicting how customers will respond to new products, as well as helping to identify the best channels and messaging for campaigns.
 Machine learning can help identify potential customers, personalize marketing approaches, predict customer churn, and much more.